 Is weekend camping available?

-Family camping is available at both the Mt.
+Unit camping is available at both the Mt.
 Allamuchy and Winnebago Scout Reservations.
-Packs, troops, crews, and families may all register for camping, but will all be required to meet the family camping guidelines, as well as established council camping policies.
+Packs, troops, and crews may all register for camping.